enovella/enovella.github.io/_posts/2017-05-20-android-owasp-crackmes-level-3.md

 **Conclusions:**
 * None application is `UnCrackable` (or 100% secure).
 * `Frida` rocks!
 We overcame pretty much all the countermeasures on our way in order to obtain the valid secret.
 Anti-frida libc-based techniques were bypassed by hooking with `Frida`.
 This allowed us to bypass the security checks in different manners and also to debug the application at runtime.
-Just a comment, but the author of `Frida` [@oleavr](https://twitter.com/oleavr) says that sometimes fixes `Frida` by instrumenting it with `Frida`.
+Just a comment, but the author of `Frida`,[@oleavr](https://twitter.com/oleavr) who says that sometimes fixes `Frida` by instrumenting it with `Frida`.
 This is so amazing!
 * Initial reverse-engineering was required before placing `Frida` hooks.
 * Unlike the Dalvik code, native code can be more tough to deal with.
 * Native compilers can optimize too much and therefore introduce unintended bugs or behaviors.